 If he could do so, Dr. Joseph VG would offer free education.
 Until this Utopian dream becomes a reality, he is focused on the giving the best education he can to the over 40,000 students of the Garden City University.
-This newly minted University in Bengaluru resembles a mini United Nations; students drawn from several countries and states who co-mingle with each other.
+This newly minted University in Bengaluru resembles a mini United Nations, as students drawn from several countries and states mingle with each other.

-Referencing his own journey, the Chancellor of GCU tells Subhalakshmi Roy, “Education should impart knowledge that should be converted into a skill to make our students employable.
+Referencing his own journey, the Chancellor of GCU says, “Education should impart knowledge that should be converted into a skill to make our students employable.
 The learnings of every student from GCU should sustain them as well as their families.
 This is a very big responsibility”.

 Dr Joseph confesses that back in 1992 when he set up the first computer training institute, he viewed it as a livelihood.
 Over time, though, he’s grown into a committed educationalist, for whom education has become a life’s cause.
 He started Garden City College in 1993; affiliated to Bangalore University, it offered courses in business management, computer application and hotel management – all disciplines which met the demands of a growing economy.
 Retaining its focus on equipping students with life skills, the college became an university in 2017 and has swiftly grown to become a premier academic institution.

 The courses offer students the freedom to explore options outside their core field of study, giving them a more balanced education.
-Interactive tools and Augmented Reality turn learning into a dynamic experience.
 Students go through mandatory industry training in their chosen courses, so that by the time they join the workforce, they are equipped with the necessary skills to add value to a team.

 GCU’s innovative practices include:

 - Management Trainee Programme: GCU hosts more than a hundred events during the academic year, which are managed by students.
 From conception to implementation, students of various streams are selected as Management Trainees and focus on their areas of expertise, gaining first-hand knowledge in building a team and running an organisation.